-When Action to Address Timing for Action Who is Ongoing Risk Whether Action is Recommended

-SEA/SH Responsible • Managemen or Advisable

-Risks for t t by SEA/SH Risk Level

-Action 1

-Low Moderate Substantial High Ensure oversight through and independent Third Party Monitoring (TPM) organization (civil society organization, international or local NGO, academic partner, private sector firm) with experienced GBV staff to monitor implementation of the SEA/SH Prevention and Response Action Plan and ensure all parties are meeting their responsibilities. oOngoing reporting. \otimes \otimes Ensure funding is available for Borrower to recruit GBV service providers to facilitate access to timely, safe and confidential services for survivors (including money for transportation, documentation fees, and lodging if needed). oPreparation oBorrower oBorrower \otimes \otimes \bigcirc

-For projects that do not oPreparation. oTDB E&S Team. oTDB E&S Team.
+When Action to Address SEA/SH Risks The state of the s Ongoing Risk Management Whether Action is Recommended or Advisable by SEA/SH Risk Level , , , , , , , , , , , , , , , , , , , , Action Low Moderate Substantial High Ensure oversight through an independent Third-Party Monitoring (TPM) organization (civil society organization, international or local NGO, academic partner, private sector firm) with experienced GBV staff to monitor implementation of the SEA/SH Prevention and Response Action Plan and ensure all parties are meeting their responsibilities. oPreparation. oBorrower oOngoing reporting. \otimes \otimes ⊘ Ensure funding is available for Borrower to recruit GBV service providers to facilitate access to timely, safe and confidential services for survivors (including money for transportation, documentation fees, and lodging if needed). oPreparation oBorrower oBorrower \otimes \otimes \bigcirc For projects that do not use loan/credit/grant proceeds to hire GBV service providers at the start of project implementation, encourage Borrowers to include an escalation clause in the general contractterms and the ESCP should SEA/SH risks become apparent over the course of the project implementation. oPreparation. oTDB E&S Team. oTDB E&S Team. \bigcirc \otimes > \bigcirc

-use loan/credit/grant

-proceeds to hire GBV

-service providers at the

-start of project

-implementation, \bigcirc \bigcirc \bigcirc \bigcirc

-encourage Borrowers to)

-include an escalation

-clause in the general

-contract terms and the

-ESCP should SEA/SH risks

-become apparent over

-the course of the project

-implementation.

-When Action to Address SEA/SH Risks I Timing for Action Who is Responsible for Action Ongoing Risk Management or Adv er Action is risable A/SH Risk Le nded Low Moderate Substantial High Clearly define the SEA and SH requirements and expectations in the bid documents . oBorrower. o Review by TDB E&S Team. \bigcirc \bigcirc \bigcirc \bigcirc d .
-Based on the project's needs, define the requirements to be included in the bidding documents for a CoC which addresses SEA and SH. oProcurement. oBorrower oReview by TDB E&S Task Team. \bigcirc \bigcirc > \bigcirc For National Competitive Bidding (NCB) procurement, consider integrating the International Competitive Bidding (ICB) SPD requirements for addressing SEA/SH risks. oProcurement. oBorrower o Borrower with review by TDB E&S Team.
-0 \bigcirc \Diamond

-Set out clearly in t procurement docume how adequate SEA and related costs will be paid nts SH- oBorrower o Review by TDB E&S Team.

-in the contract.
-This cou

-be, for example, •

-including: (i) line items in
+When Action to Address SEA/SH Risks Timing for Action Responsible for Action Ongoing Risk Management Whether Action is Recommended or Advisable by SEA/SH Risk Level Low Moderate Substantial High Clearly define the SEA and SH requirements and expectations in the bid documents . oProcurement. oBorrower. oReviewbyTDB E&STeam. \bigcirc ⊘ \bigcirc \bigcirc Based on the project's needs, define the requirements to be included in the bidding documents for a CoC which addresses SEA and SH. oProcurement. oBorrower o Review by TDB E&S Task Team. \bigcirc ⊘ \bigcirc \bigcirc ement For National Competitive Bidding (NCB) procurement, consider integrating the International Competitive Bidding (ICB) SPD requirements for addressing SEA/SH risks. oProcurement. oBorrower oBorrower with review by TDB E&S Team.
+0 0 ⊗ \bigcirc Procurement Set clearly in the procurement documents how adequate SEA and SH-related costs will be paid for in the contract.
+This could be, for example, by including: (i) line itemsinbillof quantities for clearly defined SEA/SH activities (such as preparation of relevant plans) or (ii) specified provisional sums foractivitiesthatcannot be defined in advance (such as for implementation of relevant plan/s, engaging GBV service providers, if necessary). oBorrower oReviewbyTDB E&STeam. \bigcirc \bigcirc \bigcirc

-of quantities for clea · \smile \smile $\langle \rangle$ $\langle \checkmark \rangle$

-defined SEA/SH activit ies

-(such as preparation of

-relevant plans) or (ii)

-specified provisional su ms

-foractivitiesthatcannot be

-defined in advance (such as

-for implementation of

-relevant plan/s, engagi ng

-GBV service

-providers, if necessary).